dvidelabs/flatcc/doc/binary-format.md

 A schema cannot change the layout of a struct without breaking binary compatibility, unlike tables.

-Structs could in principle contain fixed size vectors of scalars or structs of same type, but this is not currently supported.
-Such a construct would be equivalent to simply repeating a field a fixed number of times and can be emulated by creating a struct that does exactly that.
-As such, this limitation is at the schema level and on not in the binary format.

 When used as a table field, a struct is embedded within the table block unless it is union value.
 A vector of structs are placed in a separate